huaweicse/cse-collector/README.md

 ```

 # Introdction
-The metrics collected by this collector is listed below:
+The metrics reported by this collector is listed below:
 ```
 attempts
 errors